-Potentially important in various health issues from cancer to dementia and anti-ageing, methylene blue is the new hot subject for improving mitochondrial performance and cellular power.
+Potentially important in various health issues from cancer to dementia and anti-aging, methylene blue (MB) is the new hot subject for improving mitochondrial performance and cellular power.

 Methylene blue a synthetic dye